bwalia/webimpetus-src/READMEs/DOCUMENTS_API_GUIDE.md

 1. Go to: http://localhost:9001
 2. Login: minioadmin / minioadmin123
-3. Navigate: Buckets → webimpetus → dev/documents/
+3. Navigate: Buckets → workerra-ci → dev/documents/
 4. Your uploaded files should be visible

 ### 2. Verify in Database